 Make Pine Cone Decorations

 Collect pine cones, dry them out and then decorate with either glue & glitter, white paint with glitter mixed in or spray paints.
 You could try these simple pine cone crafts or use them as part of your table decorations.

 Make a Mantelpiece Christmas Advent Decoration

-You will need 4 white church style candles, candle holders, then assorted holly or other greenery, ivy leaves are nice too, set up the 4 candles along the mantelpiece and wrap the greenery around the candles.
+You will need 4 white or red church style candles, candle holders, then assorted holly or other greenery, ivy leaves are nice too, set up the 4 candles along the mantelpiece and wrap the greenery around the candles.
 Decorate with bits of tinsel or glitter to make them sparkle.
 Light a new candle on the 4 Sundays before Christmas.

 Make Edible Christmas presents

 From chocolate treats and cookies to sauces, here are some fun food gifts to try.
 Of course you’ll need to make a few batches to practice and test before you do the real ones!

 Make Santa Ornaments

-Perfect to dress up your Christmas tree.
-This cute lolly-pop stick Santa ornament is made out of only a few items (8 miniature lollypop sticks, red, while and flesh coloured paint, cardboard, and some string), but the result is absolutely amazing.
+This cute lolly-pop stick Santa ornament is made out of only a few items (8 miniature lollipop sticks, red, white and flesh coloured paint, cardboard, glue and some string), but the result is fab.